hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 In Part 1 of this series, I will help you get started with the HPE GreenLake platform APIs by taking advantage of a Postman collection I built for you.
 I will describe the current set of APIs for HPE GreenLake platform.
 I will also show you how to obtain an OAuth access token to make subsequent secure REST API calls to the HPE GreenLake platform APIs.

-In Part 2 and Part 3 of the blog series, I will take you on a deep dive into the foundational HPE GreenLake platform APIs through a typical customer scenario in which one automates IT operations via APIs such as managing users and resources, tracking activities and monitoring the overall health of services and devices in a Standard Enterprise workspace.
+In Part 2 and Part 3 of the blog series, I will take you on a deep dive into the foundational HPE GreenLake platform APIs through a typical customer scenario in which one automates IT operations via APIs such as managing users and resources, tracking activities and monitoring the overall health of services and devices in a ***Standard Enterprise*** workspace.
 This type of workspace is a single-tenant environment for a single customer and organization.

-In Part 4, I will jump into another customer scenario where I can show you how to manage a Managed Service Provider (MSP) workspace.
-This type of workspace is for service providers who centrally manage and monitor multiple tenant workspaces for their clients.

 Let’s embark on this exciting journey into the HPE GreenLake platform APIs.